KianShayeghi/markov-chain-monte-carlo/README.md

 # Markov Chain Monte Carlo

-This repository contains clean, from-scratch implementations of core **Markov Chain Monte Carlo (MCMC)** methods for Bayesian inference and model selection.
+This repository contains implementations from scratch of core **Markov Chain Monte Carlo (MCMC)** methods for Bayesian inference and model selection.
 The focus is on understanding how different samplers work in practice, how they compare, and how they are used in realistic statistical problems.

 ## Contents